 Each year as Valentine’s Day nears, I sense more animosity than actual cheer.
 Whether I have a Valentine or not, I am a believer in cheer.
 You know why?
-Because after February 14th there is Februray 15th, and February 15th brings chocolate to its knees at 50% off.
+Because after February 14th there is Februray 15th, and February 15th drops chocolate to 50% off.
 I am ready!

-In the past, I made you a mixed tape and cupcakes for Valentine’s Day.
-One year I baked honey cookies for the lovers and decorated red-velvet shortbreads like pigs for the haters.
-My Valentine offering to you today are crazy easy but crazy good marshmallow white chocolate krispie treats and a collection of my favorite quotes on love (or thereabouts).
+My Valentine’s offering to you today are these crazy easy but crazy good marshmallow white chocolate krispie treats and a collection of my favorite quotes on love.

 “I said what I always say at weddings.
 That two people fall in love and decide to see if their love might stand up over time.
 If there might be enough grace and forgiveness and the occasional memory lapse to hold their love together.” -Anne Lamott, Some Assembly Required

 “She was a dull person, but a sensational invitation to make babies.” – Kurt Vonnegut, Slaughterhouse Five

 ” ‘I love you,’ I say to my son, slipping away, but who should hear these words again if only to be able to recall much later on, ‘Somebody said that to me, and nothing since then has really seemed quite as bad as it might have.’ ” – Richard Ford, Independence Day

 “You can be miserable before you have a cookie and you can be miserable after you have a cookie, but you can’t be miserable while you are eating a cookie.” ― Ina Garten